Calculating methylation entropy

 Specifying motifs or primary sequence bases

 Similar to pileup you can specify a motif on the command line with --motif and optionally combine the counts across the positive and negative strands with --combine-strands.
 If you specify a primary sequence base (with --base) or a motif (with --motif) that is not reverse-complement palindromic modkit will output methylation entropy per-strand.
+This option can be passed multiple times to use multiple motifs.
+When motifs specify different primary sequence bases, for example --motif GATC 1 and --motif CCGG 0, all of the base modification statuses will be used in calculating the entropy values.

 For example if you want to calculate m6A entropy in DRACH motifs: